-Usagi returned her attention to whom she now understood was Saotome Ranma, and looked upon him with new eyes.
+Usagi returned her attention to the girl that she now understood to be Saotome Ranma, and looked upon him with new eyes.
 "I see..."

 Without further interruption, she stepped up to the crystal and placed her hand upon its surface.
 She willed it to recede, and it took her a moment to realize that nothing was going to happen.
 Confused, she tried again... and got the same result.
 As she began to wonder what was going on, she tried to walk through the crystal, but found her way blocked by that selfsame crystal.